If you’ve ever owned a houseplant, then it is likely that you’ve come across white mold growing on top of the potting soil.

 As a result, it is likely that the fungus will reappear at some point.

 Replace the soil in your pot.

-If the soil in your pot is old, then it is probably a good idea to replace it with fresher soil.
-This will not only remove the fungus, it will also help to reduce the amount of decaying plant matter that is in the pot.
+If the soil in your pot is old, then it might be a good idea to replace it with fresher soil.
+This will not only remove the fungus, but it will also help to reduce the amount of decaying plant matter that is in the pot.